-- A Bachelor's degree, from an accredited college or university, with at least a 3.0 of 4.0 GPA. - A satisfactory score on the general aptitude section of the GRE (Graduate Record Examination). - To receive the M.A.T., students must have at least provisional public school certification in English by the time they graduate.
+- A Bachelor's degree, from an accredited college or university, with at least a 3.0 of 4.0 GPA. - A satisfactory score on the general aptitude section of the GRE (Graduate Record Examination). - To receive the M.A.T., students must have a teaching license in English by the time they graduate.